Short overview of the reception system

 Nikola Kovačević

 In 2023, a total of 17 asylum and reception centres were operational for entire or at least the part of the year.
-Asylum Centre in Bogovađa and Reception Centre in Bela Palanka – Divljana were not operational.[2]
+Asylum Centre in Bogovađa and Reception Centre in Bela Palanka – Divljana were not operational at all.[2]

-Even though the official data of the CRM indicated that total capacities of all reception facilities were 8,155 in 2022, in 2023, the capacities outlined show more realistic picture – 5,625, plus additional 500 beds which can be secured in AC Bogovađa and RC Divljana.
-Thus, around 6,125 beds can be secured if needed.[3]
-In saying that, the reception capacity is mostly measured in terms of available beds and not in accordance with certain standards, for instance, EUAA Guidelines,[4] or other standards developed by other bodies such as CPT,[5] or the CESCR.[6]
+Even though the official data of the CRM indicated that total capacities of all reception facilities were 8,155 in 2022, in 2023 and 2024, the capacities outlined show more realistic picture – 5,625, plus additional 500 beds which can be secured in AC Bogovađa and RC Divljana.
+Thus, around 6,125 beds could have been secured if needed in 2023.[4]
+In 2024, this number was 6,846.
+In saying that, the reception capacity is mostly measured in terms of available beds and not in accordance with certain standards, for instance, EUAA Guidelines,[5] or other standards developed by other bodies such as CPT,[6] or the CESCR.[7]

 It remains unclear why capacity fluctuates every year, but it is important to outline that no entity has ever performed an independent, non-biased, impartial, thorough and objective assessment of reception conditions in Serbia and in relation to various human rights criteria which imply adequate housing, safety, privacy, hygiene, food, medical assistance, safeguards for vulnerable groups, access to other services, etc. Only after this assessment realistic and human rights-based capacities can be determined and they are significantly lower the official one.